 Overall it was a cute meal.
 But Be Our Guest dinner was not memorable and likely not something that I will be doing again.

-It’s nice to say that I’ve been there and done that, but there are so many other wonderful meals to try and places to explore at Disney, that spending 60 dollars for a ‘signature’ meal that took 1.5 hours is not at the top of my list.
+It’s nice to say that I’ve been there and done that, but there are so many other wonderful meals to try and places to explore at Disney.
+Spending 60 dollars for a ‘signature’ meal that took 1.5 hours is not at the top of my list.